 Police2Peace ® is a research-driven organization that creates demonstrably positive changes in the way communities and departments engage with one another.
-With police reform top of mind for so many communities, we see a key aspect of reform as uniting communities and police around solutions that uplift and heal them.
+With police reform top of mind for so many, we see a key aspect of reform as uniting communities and police around solutions that uplift and heal them.
 One way we do this is by offering departments the opportunity to self-review and then following-up with programs to create greater community engagement.
 Request a self-review.
 Department self-reviews can be performed together with our 7-Steps to Positive Policing program which any community can undertake.
 For more information, click here.

 “We wanted our community to realize that we were more than just law enforcement—we were peace officers.”Sheriff Leon Lott

-To operationalize this on a national level, we work with cities and departments around the country to deliver programs that support them for the purposes of cultural changes, procedural changes, operational changes, and departmental alignment.
-All of these changes are rooted in the notion of PEACE OFFICER as the one big, overarching, next generation idea for policing.
+To operationalize this on a national level, we work with cities and departments around the country to deliver programs that support them for the purposes of cultural change, procedural change, operational change, and departmental alignment.
+All of these changes are rooted in the notion of PEACE OFFICER as the big, overarching, next generation idea for policing.

-We begin by giving each department the opportunity for self-review of how the community views the department and its officers, how the officers view the community members, and how the officers view themselves.
+We begin by giving each department and community the opportunity for self-review of how citizens view the department and its officers, how the officers view the citizens, and how the officers view themselves and their department.
 Request a self-review.

 Our programs deliver high impact initiatives intended to develop community engagement and lower the barriers between police and the community.
-These programs then have the effect of changing behavior and perception of behavior.
+These programs then have the effect of changing behavior and perception of behavior for everyone.
 From assessing the relationship between the department and community members to fostering greater collaboration, our programs are intended to change hearts and minds.
-All of this is to help bring about a more fair, just, and equitable society for everyone.
-Contact us for a list of these programs.
+All of this is to help bring about a more fair, just, and equitable society for all.
+Click here for a list of these programs.

 The programs draw on established social science work including Priming, Language-Augmented Cognition, Social Tuning, Procedural Justice, and Cognitive Resilience Training.
 Each of these techniques contributes to changing hearts and minds through fostering compassion and building greater public trust.

 The benefits to departments and communities are far-reaching for both officers and community members.
 For departments, the Police2Peace ® programs can make officers’ jobs easier, improve officer wellness, ease recruitment, reduce stress, and create more satisfaction.
 For communities, the programs stimulate collaboration between the police and citizens.
-The department, city, state, and federal government incur no expense whatsoever for the program, research and the release of the resulting studies.
-Click here for a list of frequently asked questions.
+The department, city, state, and federal government incur no expense whatsoever for the programs, research and the release of the resulting studies.

 Proven Results for a Change

-With growing media coverage of police-citizen encounters, departments around the country are taking the opportunity for self-review.
-Then by employing other programs such as the PEACE OFFICER initiative, departments can transform perceived problems into a collaborative effort for greater peace and security.
+With growing media coverage of police-citizen encounters, departments and communities around the country are taking the opportunity for self-review.
+Then by employing other programs such as the PEACE OFFICER initiative, departments and communities can transform perceived problems into a collaborative effort for greater peace and security.
 Greater collaboration between citizens and officers lowers mistrust and creates more willingness for citizens to reach out to officers when there is an issue.
-This has the result of changing the mindset of both officers and citizens from “us versus them” to one of collaboration resulting in lasting change for both the department and the community.
+This has the result of changing the mindset of officers and citizens from “us versus them” to one of collaboration resulting in lasting change for both the department and the community.